Three Card Monte by Dai Vernon, Michael Skinner, Harry Anderson, Wolfgang Moser, Peter Nardi, Daniel Madison, Terry Chou, and Jeki Yoo

 Key features

-• Relies on misdirection and psychological tactics rather than speed
+• Relies on misdirection and psychological tactics rather than speed, making it angle-proof and deceptive even for aware spectators

 Pros

-• Teaches valuable lessons in audience control and misdirection
+• Teaches valuable skills in misdirection, audience control, and psychological manipulation

 Cons

-• Fast-paced routines may be hard for beginners to follow
+• Fast-paced routines might be hard for beginners to follow or perform without flashing moves

 Effect

-The Three Card Monte trick presents as a fast-paced card game.
+Three Card Monte appears as a fast-paced card game.
 A magician shows three cards, typically two identical cards and one different card called the money card.
 The magician mixes the cards face down on a table or in their hands.
-They challenge a spectator to follow the money card.
-The spectator is convinced they know its location, but when they point to it, the card is always wrong.
-The money card seems to jump to a different position or vanish entirely.
-The effect is a demonstration of impossibility and deception, leaving the audience fooled.
+They challenge a spectator to find the money card.
+The spectator believes they can follow the card easily.
+However, the magician uses deception to make the spectator choose the wrong card every time.
+The money card seems to vanish and reappear in impossible locations.

 Full details